Chuo-ku Tourism Association Official Blog

 hatuinu201912.JPG

-The iron bodhisattva head enshrined here is excavated from the iron well in front of Tsurugaoka Hachiman-gu in Kamakura and the head of Kurogane.
+The head of the Tetsuzo Bosatsu, which is enshrined here, is excavated from the iron well (Kurogane no I) in front of Tsurugaoka Hachiman-gu Shrine in Kamakura.

 hatuinu201905.JPG